 Query TuningQuery tuning is where you focus on nothing but the query to come up with a better indexing strategy.
 You might use the Database Engine Tuning Advisor on the specific query right from SQL Server Management Studio (see image).
 Or, you might use the “green hint” found in the show actual executing plan window.
 While these might significantly help you with that query, they may not be ideal to implement in your database (where other users are executing, where other indexes exist, and where resource access/usage are at a premium).

 Don’t get me wrong, query tuning is a MUST.
 But, it’s just a starting point.
 I always start my tuning process by determining the best indexes for a query.
 But, you can’t stop there.
-You MUST do “database tuning” if you want your production database to truly scale.
+You MUST do “server tuning” if you want your production database to truly scale.

 Before you create a desired index in production (or, while you’re doing testing / analysis in development / QA [quality assurance]) you really want to check to see if this index is going to be good for production.